Mahalco/GitHub-API-Challenge/README.md

 - To set up a webhook, go to the settings page of your repository or organization.
 From there, click Webhooks, then Add webhook.

-- The payload URL is the URL of the server that will receive the webhook POST requests. https://[your generated ID].ngrok.io/payload; refer to below "Write a web application"
+- The payload URL is the URL of the server that will receive the webhook POST requests. https://[your generated ID].ngrok.io/payload; Please, refer to below **Configuring your server to receive payloads**

 - Content Type - The application/json content type will deliver the JSON payload directly as the body of the POST request.